marcintomczyk/SiteChecker/README.rst

 4. Start the development server and visit http://127.0.0.1:8000/site-checker/ to see a view allowing to make a check request to a remote site

+5. To execute tests invoke the following command from the directory of the main project: python manage.py test site_checker